Class 1 2020 - 2021

 Library - We have a very exciting new micro library in school this year.
 Each child with have the opportunity to choose a book and take it home to read. books will be changed during library sessions.

-Please look at our Forest School page to find out when the Forest School sessions are!!
+Please look at our Forest School page to find out more about what we do in these sessions.

 Kind Regards